slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Proverbs*

 > *"By all means marry: If you get a good wife, you’ll become happy; if you get a bad one, you’ll become a philosopher."
--- Socrates*
+-- Socrates [-470]*

 > *"When should a man marry?
 A young man, not yet; an elder man, not at all."
--- Francis Bacon*
+-- Francis Bacon [1561]*

 > *"Marriage is the triumph of imagination over intelligence.
 Second marriage is the triumph of hope over experience." (...)
 "When a woman marries again it is because she detested her first husband.
-When a man marries again, it is because he adored his first wife."
+When a man marries again, it is because he adored his first wife." (...)
+"Marriage is the process of finding out what kind of man your wife would have preferred."
--- Oscar Wilde*
+-- Oscar Wilde [1854]*

+> *"You don’t marry a person, you marry a family."
+-- Kevin Kelly [1952]*

 > *"He who marries for love without money has good nights and sorry days."
 -- Ani Difranco*